 Work together to complete bigger tasks.
-For example, to clean up after dinner, have one child clear the table, another load the dishwasher, and another put away the leftovers.
+For example, to clean up after dinner, you might have one child clear the table and another put away the leftovers.

 Build incentives into chores.
 For example, let your children pick their drink and dessert when they make their own school lunch.